pytorch/torchchat/README.md

 *Running on http://127.0.0.1:5000* should be printed out on the terminal.
 Click the link or go to [http://127.0.0.1:5000](http://127.0.0.1:5000) on your browser to start interacting with it.

 Enter some text in the input box, then hit the enter key or click the “SEND” button.
-After 1 second or 2, the text you entered together with the generated text will be displayed.
+After a second or two, the text you entered together with the generated text will be displayed.
 Repeat to have a conversation.

 ### Eval
 Uses lm_eval library to evaluate model accuracy on a variety of tasks.
-Defaults to wikitext and can be manually controlled using the tasks and limit args.l
+Defaults to wikitext and can be manually controlled using the tasks and limit args.

 For more information run `python torchchat.py eval --help`